Create and manage virtual networks for Azure Database for PostgreSQL - Flexible Server using the Azure portal

 You can deploy your flexible server into a virtual network and subnet during server creation.
 After the flexible server is deployed, you cannot move it into another virtual network, subnet or to Public access (allowed IP addresses).

 To create a flexible server in a virtual network, you need:

 - The virtual network and subnet should be in the same region and subscription as your flexible server.

-- The virtual network should not have any resource lock set at the VNET or subnet level.
+- The virtual network should not have any resource lock set at the VNET or subnet level, as locks may interfere with operations on the network and DNS.
 Make sure to remove any lock (Delete or Read only) from your VNET and all subnets before creating the server in a virtual network, and you can set it back after server creation.

 To delegate a subnet to Microsoft.DBforPostgreSQL/flexibleServers.
 This delegation means that only Azure Database for PostgreSQL Flexible Servers can use that subnet.
 No other Azure resource types can be in the delegated subnet.

 Microsoft.Storageto the service end point for the subnet delegated to Flexible servers.
 This is done by performing following steps: